 In October of 1934, the Board agreed to host the 1936 U.S. Open on the Upper Course.
-Subsequently, the USGA suggested that the Lower 18th be substituted for the Upper 18th, as they did not like a hump that obscured the green from the fairway.
+Subsequently, the USGA suggested that 18 Lower be substituted for 18 Upper, as they did not like a hump that obscured the green from the fairway.
 The Board resisted that suggestion and apparently decided to deal with the USGA’s issue with 18 Upper instead.
 At that time, Bobby Jones and Frances Ouimet were retained as consultants.
 How many trips Jones made to Baltusrol for that purpose is unknown.
 Newspaper accounts suggest the course designer, A.W.
 Tillinghast, was frequently on site.
-I have pored over many old records, most of them indecisive, but I now believe that Jones, probably in collaboration with both Ouimet and Tillinghast, sketched out the re-design of the 14th hole on the Upper.
-The main elements of the re-design were the building of the present tee with the 10th tee, and the re-location of the green from its original location in a low, swampy area to the right of its present location.
+I have pored over many old records, most of them indecisive, but I now believe that Jones, probably in collaboration with both Ouimet and Tillinghast, sketched out the re-design of 14 Upper.
+The main elements of the re-design were the building of the present tee with the tee on hole 10, and the re-location of the green from its original location in a low, swampy area to the right of its present location.

 Bobby Becomes a Member

 The Board elected Bobby Jones to non-resident membership at Baltusrol at its May 1936 meeting.
 We don’t have any information relating to this membership or how it came about; there was no discussion of it in Board minutes.
 We don’t know how long Jones retained his membership or how much he used it.
 It would be pleasant to think that he stopped in from time to time for a social round or two, but we don’t know that he did.